BootOOD: Self-Supervised Out-of-Distribution Detection via Synthetic Sample Exposure under Neural Collapse: Experiments

 \subsection{Baselines}

 We follow the OpenOOD v1.5 taxonomy and compare it with representative methods with respect to performance and recency of publication from three categories: post-hoc inference, outlier-free training, and outlier-exposed training.
-The complete list of methods and their respective settings is presented in the Appendix.
+The complete list of methods is presented in the Appendix.